You would be amazed at how many times I’ve heard someone say:

 “Therefore encourage (admonish, exhort) one another and edify (strengthen and build up) one another, just as you are doing.”

-Hopefully, if you were able to get a business card or email address. . .before the sun goes down. . .send them an email or note. . .this is what’s called a warm transfer of friendship.
-This is particularly important if the person you’ve met is very busy.
+Hopefully, if you were able to get a business card and email address. . .before the sun goes down. . .send them an email or note. . .this is what’s called a warm transfer of friendship.
+This is particularly important if the person you’ve met. . .is very busy and successful people are.

-Don’t overdo it . . . you don’t want to be considered a stalker or an annoyance.
+Don’t overdo it . . . you don’t want to be considered a stalker.

 1 Thessalonians 5:11 in the New International Version which says: